Clinical Assistant Professor of Educational Theatre

 Office Hours: By appointment

-Joe serves as the Artistic/Education Director for Learning Stages, an award-winning youth theatre company in southern New Jersey.
-He also consults for YoungArts, the signature program of the National Foundation for Advancement in the Arts, directing regional performances in Los Angeles (Warner Bros.
-Steven J. Ross Theater and the Colburn School) and Miami (Colony Theatre and New World Center).
+Since 2011, Joe has consulted for YoungArts, the signature program of the National YoungArts Foundation, serving as artistic director for performances in Los Angeles (Warner Bros.
+Steven J. Ross Theater and the Colburn School) and Miami (Gusman Center for the Performing Arts, Colony Theatre and New World Center).
+Most recently he created and directed A Salute to the 2013 U.S. Presidential Scholars at the John F. Kennedy Center for the Performing Arts in Washington, DC.
 From 2003-2009 Joe served as the curriculum consultant for Dance Theater Workshop's schooltime series, creating curriculum guides for twenty dance and theatre productions, most of which were premieres.

 Joe’s publications include his play III in Best American Short Plays 2008-2009 (Applause), excerpts of his play open heart in Johnny Saldana's book, Ethnotheatre: Research from Page to Stage (Left Coast Press), with the full performance text available through the new digital theatre library, Indie Theater Now, and "Overcoming fear and resistance when teaching Shakespeare" in The Routledge International Handbook of English, Language and Literacy (Routledge).